 This step makes adjustments to the energy level computed in Step 1.
 These adjustments are based on benching, angles of incoming lines, and plunging flows.

-It should be noted that these adjustments can be positive or negative.
-For example, benching tends to reduce energy losses in which case you may see the EGL line decrease across the junction.
-In all cases, the adjusted energy level cannot be below the initial energy level as computed in Step 1.
+It is important to mention that these modifications can have either a positive or negative impact.
+For instance, benching typically minimizes energy losses, resulting in a potential decrease in the EGL line at the junction.
+Regardless, the adjusted energy level must not fall below the initial energy level calculated in Step 1.

 Step 3.
 Exit Loss